racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/Home/InitializeScript.md

 ##Remark

-The PyLabs singleton is exposed in the main PyLabs package, so any module using it (applications, utility modules, libraries,..) should import it using:
+The Pylabs singleton is exposed in the main Pylabs package, so any module using it (applications, utility modules, libraries,..) should import it using:

     from pylabs import q